 Well, that’s just my opinion.
 I know it will likely be an unpopular one, but that’s my view.
 In any case, this has been Kernook of “The Demented Ferrets”, where stupidity is at its finest, and level grinds are par for the course.

-If you liked this, please be sure to check out some of our other related content.
+If you liked this, please be sure to check out some of our other related content and follow the blog.
 I’ll see you next time.

 To Our Supporters: Thank You!

 With your contributions, you make our efforts possible.
 Thank you for supporting our content.
 Patreon supporters receive access into our official Discord server, and a few other perks depending on the tier.